DIY Casino Crafts

 I admit that I have been known to dance with Lady Luck a few times.
 Never for profit, though.
 For me, it is akin to fishing.
-I’m not going over there to win, I’m playing games in order to have a good time.
+I’m not going over there to win, I’m playing games and using promos such as the promo from Spin and Win in order to have a good time.
 It is for this reason that I sometimes rifle through blogs and whatnot to come up with nice casino crafting ideas for when I want to have a poker night at home.
 Here are a few ideas for DIY casino crafts.

 For this, you will need a few square glasses and either a permanent marker or a few round black stickers (in case you want them to turn back to ordinary glasses when you’re done).
 For the best feel, I recommend finding glasses that are as close to a square as possible.